zeliard91/DoctrineParseBundle/Resources/doc/mapping.md

 # Mapping

 You need to define the mapping for the models stored in Parse.
-The files need to be stored in the `ParseObject` directory of your bundle(s).
+The files need to be stored in the `ParseObject` directory of your app.

 The mapping can be defined with annotations or in yaml.